What is Supervision?

 Finding a Supervisor

-You can read more about supervision in the articles below:
+You can read more about supervision in the books below:

 Hawkins, P., & Shohet, R. (2006).
 Supervision in the helping professions (3rd ed.).
 Maidenhead, UK: Open University Press.